mgoellnitz/dinistiq/README.md

 While dinistiq 0.4 happily works with Java 8, only dinistiq 0.5 and up can be compiled and tested with Java 8.

-The code for dinistiq is prepared for building with gradle.
-Gradle versions up to 2.13 are tested to be working.
+The code for dinistiq is prepared for building with Gradle.
+Gradle 2 versions up to 2.14.1 are tested to be working, while dinistiq starting from version 0.7 at least needs Gradle 2.12.

 Up to dinistiq 0.5 the code is supposed to be written in Java 7 with a subsequent switch to Java 8.